0xAX/linux-insides/Booting/linux-bootstrap-5.md

 `rbp` contains the decompressed kernel start address and after this code executes `rbx` register will contain address to relocate the kernel code for decompression.
 We already saw code like this in the `startup_32` ( you can read about it in the previous part - [Calculate relocation address](https://github.com/0xAX/linux-insides/blob/master/Booting/linux-bootstrap-4.md#calculate-relocation-address)), but we need to do this calculation again because the bootloader can use 64-bit boot protocol and `startup_32` just will not be executed in this case.

-In the next step we can see setup of the stack and reset of the flags register:
+In the next step we can see setup of the stack pointer and reseting of the flags register:

 ```assembly
 	leaq	boot_stack_end(%rbx), %rsp